Electrical impedance tomography: a-EIT and td-EIT

 Even though medical EIT systems had not been used broadly until recently, several medical equipment manufacturers have been supplying commercial versions of lung imaging systems developed by university research groups.
-The first such system is produced by Maltron International who distribute the Sheffield Mark 3.5 system with 16 electrodes.
-Similar systems are the Goe MF II system developed by the University of Göttingen, Germany and distributed through CareFusion (16 electrodes) as well as the Enlight 1800 developed at the University of São Paulo School of Medicine and the Polytechnic Institute of the University of São Paulo, Brazil which is distributed by Timpel SA (32 electrodes).
+One of the first systems is produced by Maltron International who distribute the Sheffield Mark 3.5 system with 16 electrodes.
+Similar systems are the Goe MF II system developed by the University of Göttingen, (Germany) and distributed through CareFusion (16 electrodes), the Sentec LuMon System (32 electrodes – adult and neonate/infant belts), and the Enlight 1800 developed at the University of São Paulo School of Medicine and the Polytechnic Institute of the University of São Paulo which is distributed by Timpel SA (Adult Belt Reusable - 32 electrodes; Pediatric Belt Reusable - 24 electrodes; Neonatal Belt Disposable - 16 electrodes).
+Sentec and Timpel are both FDA-cleared electrical impedance tomography devices.
+Sentec’s LuMon System is FDA-cleared for spontaneously breathing patients, and is available with belt sizes for preterm infants.
 These systems typically comply with medical safety legislation and have been primarily employed by clinical research groups in hospitals, most of them in critical care.

 The first EIT device for lung function monitoring designed for everyday clinical use in the critical care environment has been made available by Dräger Medical in 2011 – the PulmoVista® 500 (16-electrode system).

-Another commercial EIT system designed for monitoring lung function in the ICU setting is based on 32 active electrodes and was first presented at 2013's annual ESICM congress – the Swisstom BB2.
-In the meantime, Swisstom AG's Swisstom’s BB2 has been released to the market at 2014's International Symposium on Intensive Care and Emergency Medicine (ISICEM) and will be distributed in Western Europe through a partnership between Swisstom and Maquet.
+Sentec LuMon

+Sentec's involvement in EIT began with its 2018 acquisition of Swisstom and subsequent development of the LuMon EIT system.
+Non-adhesive fabric belts with integrated position-tracking sensors contain 32 electrodes that deliver alternating currents through the thorax and measure resulting voltages.
+The measurements are transformed into regional images and parameters, helping clinicians to assess changes in lung recruitment, personalize ventilator strategies, and intervene proactively.

+LuMon has been utilized in various research projects in neonatal and adult critical care internationally, including the EU-funded multi-center CRADL project, demonstrating safety and feasibility in more than 200 premature infants for durations up to 72 hours.